 However, if you’re not looking to take advantage of the complete NEM blockchain and are only looking to store XEM tokens you still have 2 more user friendly options.

-XEM addresses are long strings of letters and numbers starting with an “N”.
-Here’s an example: NAMOAV-HFVPJ6-FP32YP-2GCM64-WSRMKX-A5KKYW-WHPY NAMOAVHFVPJ6FP32YP2GCM64WSRMKXA5KKYWWHPY
+XEM addresses are very long strings of letters and numbers starting with an “N”.
+Here’s an example:

 Now that your NEM Wallet is all set up, it’s time to purchase your XEM coins.
 There’s no way to purchase NEM directly with fiat currencies (i.e. Dollars, Euros etc.).
 However, there are still a few options available for buying NEM:

 Purchase BTC and exchange it for XEM on the same platform.

-You can make this purchase on larger exchanges, such as Binance, Bittrex, or HitBTC.
+You can purchase on exchanges such as Binance, Bittrex, or HitBTC.
 Afterward you can exchange that BTC for XEM on the same exchange.
 In the case of Bittrex, you can also exchange Ethereum (ETH) for XEM.
 It’s probably the best option available at the moment.

 Purchase BTC, then exchange it for XEM via your wallet or Changelly.

-One of the more creative options is buying BTC on an exchange that does not have XEM (such as Coinbase, Kraken, or Gemini).
-Then transfer it to your Exodus wallet and change it to XEM via the built in exchange.
+One of the more creative options is buying BTC on an exchange that does not have XEM (such as Coinbase, CEX.io, or Coinmama).
+Then transfer the BTC to your Exodus wallet and change it to XEM via the built in exchange.

 Finally, you have the option to purchase BTC at an exchange of your choice, then swap it for XEM on an exchange called Changelly.
 This exchange is unique, in the sense that almost no verification is required.